Flow and Materials

 Division

 Physics-based modelling and simulation has become an integral part of the design process in a growing number of industries.
-The combination of increasing computer power and more efficient numerical algorithms continually increase the range of physical phenomena that can be considered with numerical models.
+The combination of increasing computer power and more efficient numerical algorithms continually increases the range of physical phenomena that can be considered with numerical models.

 The societal-security research also involves the development of operational models to be used by first responders as decision support tools to handle releases of harmful chemicals.

-Both commercial and non-commercial modeling and simulation tools are used in our research.
+Both commercial and non-commercial modelling and simulation tools are used in our research.
 In addition, we develop new models and methodology where it is needed to ensure sufficient accuracy for a given problem.
 Comparison with experimental results is an important part of the validation process, and the research program has access to data from a wide range of experimental facilities.

 Main current projects